open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 Note: Lambda layers are a regionalized resource, meaning that they can only be used in the Region in which they are published.
 Make sure to use the layer in the same region as your Lambda functions.
+The community publishes layers in all available regions.

 ### Configure your SDK exporters